SuleymanDemirelKazakhstan/diploma-project-team-spirit/README.md

 2. Delivery only in the UK

 -----

+<summary>Alternatives on  websites that has auction-system.</summary>
 [Ebay](https://www.ebay.com/) is an American company providing services in the areas of online auctions and online stores.

 How it works:

  1.The seller sets the minimum price and sets the time during which the auction will last 2.bidders place bids
  3.you can bet absolutely any amount - accordingly, whoever bet more, he won

 **Advantages**:

- 1.There is a worldwide delivery
- 2.You can return funds and there are no problems with this 3.The purchase can be made immediately on the site itself 4.Convenient to use
+ 1.РАПРАПР

 **Disadvantages**: